Hierarchical clustering that takes advantage of both density-peak and density-connectivity: An - density-connected hierarchical clustering algorithm

+Note that, other than $\hat{m}$, there may exist points $x \in D$ which do not have $\eta_x'$.\footnote{An efficient way to find $\eta'_x$ in Equation \ref{delta2} is to search the DBSCAN \cite{ester1996density} cluster which contains $x$.} Let $G = D \setminus Modelist$.
+At the end of line 12, only those points which are not $\eta_m'$ for all $m \in Modelist$ become isolated points.
 Also note that it is possible to have more than one cluster at the end of line 12, if the clusters are not density-connected to each other.
 Therefore, these clusters are merged with all remaining isolated points to yield only one cluster at the top of the hierarchical structure (see line 13 in Algorithm~\ref{DC-HDP}).
+The $1.1$ in line 13 is only used to make sufficient gaps on the dendrogram.

 Once the dendrogram is obtained from Algorithm~\ref{DC-HDP}, a global $\gamma'$ threshold can be used to select the clusters as a flat clustering result.

 Note that the algorithm for the hierarchical DP is the same as the DC-HDP algorithm, except the former uses (i) $\gamma(\cdot)$ instead of $\gamma'(\cdot)$; and (ii) $D_{\ominus}$ (the whole dataset without the global peak point) instead of $ModeList$.